DyanRouglas/Portfolio/README.md

 #### Database Management
   1. Order Manager: a Relational Database Management System for managing products, product inventory, and customer information for an online store, built using Apache Derby in Java.

+#### Scripts
+  A sampling of scripts, some more ad hoc in nature than others, primarily written with the purpose of manipulating data or putting datasets together.